adiack/adiack.github.io/_posts/2024-04-14-Gemini-VLM-In-Your-Shell.md

 ## Empower Your Shell with AI: Describe Images with a Custom Command and Gemini

-Explore Google's Gemini 1.5 vision and ChatGPT Turbo REST API via an alias bash command.
+Explore Google's Gemini 1.5 vision REST API via an alias bash command.
 We'll craft a custom command called "desc" or "openai_desc" that leverages the API to describe images directly from your terminal.

-**Why "desc"?**

-Run "desc" from your shell on any image and get the description without opening a separate application.

 **Getting Started:**